 12. All requested information must be complete in order to qualify.

-13. Entry fees are $45 per entry for MAB, MAPB and Associate members; Non-member rate is $90 per entry.
-Online payments must be made before the close of the online entry system at 12:00 p.m. (noon), January 11, 2019.
-If paying by check, please send an email indicating your intention to pay by check and the amount that will be paid.
-Credit card payments must be made online before the system closes.
-Check payments must be received no later than the close of business on January 11, 2019 or the entries will not be submitted for judging.
+13. Entry fees are $50 per entry for MAB, MAPB and Associate members; Non-member rate is $95 per entry.
+Online payments must be made before the close of the online entry system at 12:00 p.m. (noon) on January 9, 2020.
+If paying by check, please send an email indicating your intention to pay by check and the amount that will be paid to [email protected] Credit card payments must be made online before the system closes.
+Check payments must be received no later than the close of business on January 9, 2020 or the entries will not be submitted for judging.
 All fees for each station may be paid in one or multiple transactions.

-15. Finalists will be notified by mid-February.
-Winners, including the Stations of the Year, will be announced at the Great Lakes Media Show on March 6, 2019 during a special Broadcast Excellence Awards Presentation.
+15. Winners will be notified by mid-February.
+Stations of the Year will be announced at the Great Lakes Media Show on March 4, 2020 during a special Broadcast Excellence Awards Presentation.
+Winners will be given four (4) complimentary tickets to the ceremony.
+A special awards reception will be hosted prior to the event.

 16. All entries must be produced by the station or network.
 Entries may not be produced with outside advertising or production agency equipment, assistance or direction (excluding the Public Television, Independent Producer category).
 Public entries must be at least 51% locally produced.
 Public programs distributed throughout the state may be entered by the originating station only.

-18. Commercial Station of the Year Awards: Points for Station of the Year will be calculated as follows: Best Award = 10 points; Merit Award = 5 points; and 10 additional points per winning entry will be awarded in the weighted categories.
-The Station of the Year award points will be calculated and verified by an independent accounting firm.
+18. Commercial Station of the Year Awards: Points for Station of the Year will be calculated as follows: Best Award = 10 points; Merit Award = 5 points; and 10 additional points per winning entry (both Best and Merit) will be awarded in the weighted categories.

 20. Judging will be conducted by broadcasting peers outside the state of Michigan using the same online system the MAB uses for entry.